Doctors Medical Center San Pablo

 Impacts of Potential Downgrade or Closure of Hospital Emergency Services at Doctors Medical Center

-Although the medical center will no longer accommodate emergency ambulance traffic, its emergency department will remain open for walk-in patients and continue to receive patients transported by ambulance from nursing homes.
+Ambulances were redirected from Doctors Medical Center's emergency department beginning Aug.
+7 because of DMC staff changes in the wake of employee and physician resignations.
+Although DMC will no longer accommodate emergency ambulance traffic, its emergency department will remain open for walk-in patients and continue to receive patients transported by ambulance from nursing homes.

 Patients needing emergency medical care will be transported to the closest available basic emergency department, which may vary based on the location of the patient.
 Patients needing specialty care, such as treatment for high-risk heart attack (STEMI), will be transported to the closest appropriate specialty facilities in Contra Costa or surrounding counties.